aseqbase/shop/README.md

 <h3>Uninstalling</h3>

-  1. Uninstall the package and the constructed database using
+  1. Uninstall the project and the constructed database using
 		``` bash
   		> cd vendor/aseqbase/shop
 		> composer dev:unistall